 The Downers Grove Choral Society provides our members the opportunity to achieve excellence in the performance of worthy choral music.
 We provide audiences in the greater Chicago area the opportunity to hear quality performances of a wide variety of choral repertoire.
-We proudly anchor ourselves in Downers Grove as we continue to build a community of musicians, audience members, and supporters.
+We proudly anchor ourselves in Downers Grove as we continue to build a community of musicians, audience members, and supporters. -Adopted May 2012

 The Downers Grove Choral Society (DGCS), a volunteer nonprofit organization dedicated to the performance of outstanding choral music, has been giving concerts in the western suburbs of Chicago since 1959.